 The City of West Hollywood, through its Arts and Cultural Affairs Commission, has one of the most robust public art programs in the country.
 The City encourages developers and business owners to work together with artists through the City’s Commercial Business Mural Program to provide opportunities for artistic and creative engagements on commercial properties throughout the City.

 Art can offer a competitive advantage for a business, drawing positive attention for the business as it is seen to be engaging more actively with the community.
 In addition, recent examples of murals on businesses helped increase both social media and foot traffic for the sponsoring business.
-In 2015, a mural on Craig’s Restaurant by the artist Retna, was named as one of “LA’s Most Instagram-Worthy Street Art Spots” by “Racked LA.”
-Also in 2015, a mural by the artist Risk on the façade of Woven Accents was featured in “Los Angeles Magazine.”
+A mural on Craig’s Restaurant by the artist Retna, was named as one of “LA’s Most Instagram-Worthy Street Art Spots” by “Racked LA.”
+And, a mural by the artist Risk on the façade of Woven Accents was featured in “Los Angeles Magazine.”

 The City of West Hollywood’s Arts and Cultural Affairs Commission has guidelines for the successful creation of an artist’s mural.
 If you are interested in commissioning a mural, start by contacting Rebecca Ehemann, Public Art Coordinator, 323/848.6846 or firstname.lastname@example.org.

 A mural application or other temporary public art project proposal must be reviewed by the Arts and Cultural Affairs Commission before an installation takes place.
 The application must be submitted electronically using the online application form.
 The application should be submitted at least 60 days before the proposed installation date.
 Proposals are reviewed by the Arts and Cultural Affairs Commission which generally meets on the 4th Thursday of every month.
 Applicants are not required to attend the Arts and Cultural Affairs meeting.